EladAvrahami/SpringBoot-DATA-JPA/README.md

 3. 10% - SQL COMMANDS

 table relations :@OneToOne, @OneToMany, @ManyToMany, @ManyToOne.<br/>
+each one of them can be sort by cascade=Cascade.Type.ALL(all is just one example),orphenRemovel=true, fetch ,persist and many many more all depends of what u need .
 @Singular- come frome lombok ,will let me the options to create manualy obj one by one ...<br/>